jaelliot/getoutofthathole/saving-money-food.md

 - **Roots and Vegetables**: Grow your own or buy in season and freeze or can for off-season use.
 - **Thickening Agents**: Bulk purchasing and proper storage.
 - **Pressure Cooker**: An electric pressure cooker (e.g., Instant Pot) can reduce cooking time and energy usage.
+- **Crock Pot**: An electric stew cooker, low effort, you can set the meal and forget until it's time to eat.

 ### Spices, Herbs, and Condiments
 - **Dried and Fresh Seasonings**: Grow herbs in your garden or indoors.
 Buy dried spices in bulk from wholesale suppliers.